dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/listview-overview.md

 <a name="DefiningaListViewView"></a>
 ## Defining a View Mode for a ListView
  To specify a view mode for the content of a <xref:System.Windows.Controls.ListView> control, you set the <xref:System.Windows.Controls.ListView.View%2A> property.
-One view mode that [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides is <xref:System.Windows.Controls.GridView>, which displays a collection of data items in a table that has customizable columns.
+One view mode that Windows Presentation Foundation (WPF) provides is <xref:System.Windows.Controls.GridView>, which displays a collection of data items in a table that has customizable columns.

  The following example shows how to define a <xref:System.Windows.Controls.GridView> for a <xref:System.Windows.Controls.ListView> control that displays employee information.